What Happens If a Person Dies in New Jersey Without a Will or a Trust?

 Note that any jointly held assets, such as bank accounts or real estate, will go directly to the co-owner regardless of what your will or trust says.
 In addition, any life insurance policies or retirement accounts will go directly to the beneficiary designated on the account or policy.
 And if you have a trust, any assets in the trust will go to the beneficiary designated in the trust.

-One purpose of a will is to name a guardian for your young children; if you do not have a will, the court will determine who will act as guardian of your children.
+One purpose of a will, and sometimes in a trust, is to name a guardian for your young children; if you do not have a will, the court will determine who will act as guardian of your children.
 The court will also appoint the person who will administer your estate.
-In addition, if you are unmarried but have an unregistered partner, your partner will not inherit anything from your estate without a will naming him or her as a beneficiary.
+In addition, if you are unmarried but are involved in a long-term relationship, your partner will not inherit anything from your estate without a will naming him or her as a beneficiary.

 What Happens if you Die Without a Last Will in NJ (Part I)